DanielVandH/ProfileLikelihood.jl/docs/src/interface.md

 Importantly, `loglik` in this case is now a function of the form `ℓ(θ, p, integrator)`, where `integrator` is the same integrator as in the integrator interface from DifferentialEquations.jl; see the documentation at DifferentialEquations.jl for more detail on using the integrator.
 Furthermore, `ode_function` is the function for the ODE, `u₀` its initial condition, and `tspan` its time span.
 Additionally, the parameters for the `ode_function` (e.g. the `p` in `ode_function(du, u, p, t)` or `ode_function(u, p, t)`) can be passed using the keyword argument `ode_parameters`.
 The algorithm used to solve the differential equation is passed with `ode_alg`, and lastly any additional keyword arguments for solving the problem are to be passed through `ode_kwargs`.

+There is also a method that makes it easier to use automatic differentiation when considering ODE problems by using a `GeneralLazyBufferCache` from PreallocationTools.jl - see Example V.

-The full docstrings for the three methods available are given in the sidebar.
+The full docstrings for the methods available are given in the sidebar.

 ## LikelihoodSolution: Obtaining an MLE